donadonny/Fitting-Room/README.md

 ### Known bugs/todo/ to fix:
 * Gets repeat photos
+* Text from next photo shows under the current photo if next photo text length is longer than current photo
 * Improve layout
    * Make it nice
    * Decide what to do with add photo fab